 Unfortunately, Strebel lacks all necessary expertise related to eighteenth-century handwritten sources, a skill that can only be acquired through decades of archival research.
 This lack of experience causes a gross ignorance of the historical vocabulary which is indispensible for the understanding and transcription of archival sources.
-Unhelpful in dealing with these documents, is Strebel's mercilessly Swiss renunciation of the German letter ß, and his complete ignorance of Latin which leads to a huge number of grammatically wrong transcriptions, such as "quodam decem anni", "a Dominus", "et suae Barbara legitima filiae", "auliae", "ejus loci" (instead of "ejus loco"), "pro tempore" (instead of "pleno titulo"), and "Expeditium" (instead of "expeditum") (Strebel 2016/2, 38, 41, 264, 754).
+Unhelpful in dealing with these documents, is Strebel's mercilessly Swiss renunciation of the German letter ß, and his complete ignorance of Latin which leads to a huge number of grammatically wrong transcriptions, such as "quodam decem anni", "a Dominus", "et suae Barbara legitima filiae", "auliae", "ejus loci" (instead of "ejus loco"), "pro tempore" (instead of "pleno titulo"), "ad Mariae auxilium" (instead of "ad Mariam Auxiliatricem"), and "Expeditium" (instead of "expeditum") (Strebel 2016/2, 38, 41, 264, 754).
 Many of Strebel's flawed transcriptions are extremely entertaining, but there is no use in listing them at this point.
-This is the author who in 2010 wrote the following in an e-mail: "It is downright depressing how carelessly certain authors deal with the sources".
-While going through Strebel's hundreds of transcriptions of Stadler documents, I have not yet found a single one that is free of errors.
+This is the author, who in 2010, wrote the following in an e-mail: "It is downright depressing how carelessly certain authors deal with the sources".
+While going through Strebel's hundreds of transcriptions of Stadler documents, I have not yet found a single one that is free from errors.
 It is not the first time that one is wondering why an author was unable to at least seek the assistance of an expert who would have guided him to unknown sources and cleared his book from a plethora of errors and mistranscriptions.
-Already in 2006, and again in August of 2010, I offered Strebel my help with his research.
+Countless Stadler documents are given as "lost" by Strebel which in fact do survive.
+Already in 2006, and again in August 2010, I offered Strebel my help with his research.
 But after I had given him a lot of genealogical data and sent him 23 pictures of unknown Stadler sources, at some point, his jealous secretiveness and unfounded fear of being exploited got the better of him and he cut off our correspondence.
-This of course could not keep him from shamelessly using some of my photographs in his book – for example the one of Maria Anna Stadler's 1743 baptismal entry, (Strebel 2016/2, 41) – without giving me credit.
+This, of course, could not keep him from shamelessly using some of my photographs in his book – for example the one of Maria Anna Stadler's 1743 baptismal entry, (Strebel 2016/2, 41) – without giving me credit.
 Not surprisingly, he also mistranscribed the content of the pictures that he used without permission.

 The same photograph as it appears in Strebel's book (Strebel 2016/2, 41), published without my permisson and without giving me credit.
 The theft of the picture is proved by the identical increase of blurring of the script at the very left.
 The date of this child's death given in the caption is false, because it already died before 1771.
-Not only had Strebel the impertinence to present this as a "first publication", he also gravely botched the transcription and translation of this Latin entry, turning, for example, the name of the priest Joseph Teilsamb into "Trilsamb".
+Not only had Strebel the impertinence to present this as a "first publication", he also gravely botched the transcription and translation of this Latin entry.

 To avoid a possible misunderstanding: I do not think that every Stadler document is worth publishing.
 Many of the documents are redundant and of minor relevance.
 But since Harald Strebel considered every stroke of a pen related to the Stadler families earth-shatteringly relevant, I decided to take this approach ad absurdum in order to show that even the most ambitious claim to completeness in a collection of sources is bound to fail.